 Start and finish times

-The CBD building will be open from 8am to 4pm each day.
+The CBD building will be open from 8am to 3.15pm each day with supervision provided from 8.30am to 3.15pm.

 - Y1-6 classes run from 9am-3pm

-With no supervision before 8am and the building locked, it is extremely important to ensure that your child does not arrive at school before 8am.
+With no supervision before 8.30am and the building locked until 8.00am, it is extremely important to ensure that your child does not arrive at school before 8am or come to school before 8.30am without supervision.
 We do not believe that this is a safe option for any of our students.

-With more than 670 students expected to arrive at school each day, we want to staggered the arrival of our students as much as possible.
+With around 670 students expected to arrive at school each day, we want to stagger the arrival of our students as much as possible.
 We therefore encourage,

-- Y1-6 families are encouraged to arrive at school between 8.00am and 9am each day.
+- Y1-6 families are encouraged to arrive at school between 8.30am and before 9am each day.
 Please note that we expect the busiest drop off time to be 8.50am.
 If you can arrive earlier than this, we would appreciate it.

-Y1-6 students will not be allowed to leave the building without being collected by a parent, unless they are taking the walking bus to the bus station.
+Y1-6 students will not be allowed to leave the building without being collected by a parent/ caregiver.

 We strongly encourage our families to use the cities extensive bus network to get to school.
 The school is located within a 3 minute walk of the bus exchange.
 The advantages of taking the bus to Ao Tawhiti Unlimited Discovery include

-- not having to worry about car parking (finding a park in the CBD can be tricky and there is also the cost of the park)
+- not having to worry about car parking (finding a park in the CBD can be tricky and potentially costly)

 - not having to find a suitable and safe drop off point